Facebook to launch new virtual reality headset, 'Oculus Go'

 Facebook Inc plans to release a new virtual reality headset that does not require a separate computer to operate, allowing for more mobile uses than the company's existing Oculus Rift product, Chief Executive Mark Zuckerberg said on Wednesday.

-Zuckerberg, speaking at a conference for virtual reality developers, said the "Oculus Go" device would cost US$199 and ship early next year.
+Zuckerberg, speaking at a conference for virtual reality developers, said the "Oculus Go" device would cost US$199 and ship early next year, too late for this year's holiday shopping season but likely ahead of rivals.

-Facebook has invested heavily in virtual reality hardware, expecting that the technology could one day move from a niche interest to a widely used platform for gaming, communication and business applications.
+Facebook has invested heavily in virtual reality hardware in hopes the technology, which offers a 360-degree panoramic view of faraway or imaginary spaces, will move from a niche interest to a widely used platform for gaming, communication and business applications.

 In 2014, Facebook paid US$3 billion to acquire Oculus and retain its employees.